nsursock/crackingdacode-node18/src/blog/just-solution.md

 As a case in point, my pursuit of assistance for my blog surfaces as a challenge, predominantly due to its unprofitable status.
 In moments of retrospection, a friend's counsel surfaces, cautioning against working for others, even when the prospect, such as that of tending bar, initially appears promising.

-## Exploring the Physical Solution
+## Exploring the Physical Solution For Elevation

 <aside class="md:-ml-56 md:float-left w-full md:w-2/3 md:px-8">
   <img x-intersect.once.ratio-0="$el.src = $el.dataset.src" class="rounded-lg" alt="chalkboard with equations" data-src="https://images.unsplash.com/photo-1636466497217-26a8cbeaf0aa?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&q=80&w=800&h=600">